 Sagging breasts

-The passage of time, pregnancies and weight changes can alter the shape of the breasts, often leading to breast ptosis, or drooping breasts.
-This phenomenon is characterized by a downward displacement of the mammary gland, causing the nipple to be positioned too low.
+The passage of time, pregnancies, and weight changes can alter the shape of the breasts, often leading to breast ptosis, or drooping breasts.
+This phenomenon is characterised by a downward displacement of the mammary gland, causing the nipple’s position to be too low.
 The degree of ptosis influences the correction technique and the appearance of potential scars.

 The benefits of treatment for sagging breasts